truongsonghiep/journey-to-the-west/chapter-074.md

 promoted me to be a patrol commander when they saw how well I tended the fires.
 They also gave me a new plate with the name, Chief Wind Cutter, and the charge that I would lead the forty of you in this platoon.”
-On hearing this, the fiend bowed hurriedly, saying, “Captain, Captain, you‟ve just been commissioned, and that‟s why you look unfamiliar.
+On hearing this, the fiend bowed hurriedly, saying, “Captain, Captain, you‟ve just been commissioned, and that's why you look unfamiliar.
 Please forgive me for offending you with my words.”
 “I won‟t blame you,” chuckled Pilgrim as he returned his bow.
 “But I do have a
 request: an introductory gift of five ounces of silver per person.”